RomanLut/hx-esp32-cam-fpv/README.md

 ## Range

-1.2km at 24Mbps, 600m at 36Mbps (line of sight, away from wifi routers).
+**2dbi dipole on plane, 5dbi dipoles on GS:** 1.2km at 24Mbps, 600m at 36Mbps (line of sight, away from wifi routers).
 Will drop to few metters with walls/trees on the way.

+**2dbi dipole on plane, 5dbi dipole + BetaFPV Moxon Antenna on GS:** 2km at 24Mbps, 900m at 36Mbps.

 Range is limited by **ESP32** output power (100mW 20dB) and highly depends on antena type and quality.